Roneri8iny/CyberTalents-CTF-Write-Ups/Hidden Message.md

 and write the following command

 >terminal
- wget /<link of the photo/>
+ wget    _name of the photo_

 Now after downloading it we can use exiftool to see the information of the photo

 ## Exiftool

 ExifTool is a free and open-source software program for reading, writing, and manipulating image, audio, video, and PDF metadata.

-so we can write in the terminal the following command
+So we can write in the terminal the following command:

 >terminal
- exiftool /<name of the photo/>
+ exiftool     _name of the photo_

 After running this command, we will get the meta data of the photo and we can see the flag in the copyright notice section.